kuhnroyal/flutter-fvm-config-action/README.md

 An action that parses an [FVM](https://github.com/leoafarias/fvm) config file (.fvmrc) into environment variables which can then be used to configure the [flutter-action](https://github.com/subosito/flutter-action).

-## Breaking changes

-### v1 -> v2
-- The action now reads the FVM config file from the default FVM 3.x location `.fvmrc`.
-  If the old behavior of reading the config from `.fvm/fvm_config.json` is desired, the `path` input can be used to specify the old location.
-Alternatively, `kuhnroyal/fvm-config-action@v1` can be used to stick with the old behavior.

 ## Usage

 ### Basic usage